Find a row

 |

 An object that defines filter criteria using the Data API filter syntax.
 Use filter operators to compare columns with literal values.
-For more information and examples, see the preceding syntax examples, Data API operators, and find.
+For more information and examples, see the preceding syntax examples, Filter operators for tables, and find.
 You cannot filter on To perform a vector search, use |

 |